tauraamui/lilly/README.md

 #### or run with no binary build with
 	v run ./make.vsh run

+You can see what other tasks are available to run with `v run ./make.vsh --tasks`

 (you can compile make.vsh into a binary to make executing tasks as fast as possible, use `v -prod -skip-running build.vsh`)

-You can see what other tasks are available to run with `v run ./make.vsh --tasks`

-(you can shorten this command to just `./make.vsh <task>` by making `make.vsh` executable)

 ### Not convinced?